Cost-Per-Hire: The Hidden Metric Impacting Costs

 • Use agencies strategically: Rely on external recruiters only for specialized or surge hiring needs.

-Medium-Term Enhancements
+Long-Term Enhancements

 • Invest in employer branding: Strengthen your digital presence and employee reviews to reduce the premium paid for attracting talent.